rsonger/software-engineering-lab/_posts/2022-06-7-geometry_and_material.md

             raise Exception("The given camera must be an instance of Camera.")

         # clear buffers
-        glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT)
+        GL.glClear(GL.GL_COLOR_BUFFER_BIT | GL.GL_DEPTH_BUFFER_BIT)

         # update camera view
-        camera.updateViewMatrix()
+        camera.update_view_matrix()

         # draw all the viewable meshes
-        for mesh in scene.getDescendantList():
+        for mesh in scene.descendant_list:
             if isinstance(mesh, Mesh) and mesh.visible:
                 mesh.render(camera.view_matrix, camera.projection_matrix)
 ```

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 A `Renderer` object will enable depth testing and antialiasing when it is created as well as set the background color.
 Then an application will call `render` with a `Scene` and `Camera` object.
-Since the `Scene` is the root node of a scene graph, we can get every mesh in the scene with its `getDescendantList` method.
+Since the `Scene` is the root node of a scene graph, we can get every mesh in the scene with its `descendant_list` property.
 Then for every visible mesh object, we call its `render` method and pass the camera's view matrix and projection matrix.

 Remember, each individual mesh handles the steps for rendering itself.
 These steps include:
 1. Specify the shader program in its material object to be used for rendering.